 We are in a very different situation now where we as a government have already committed to undertaking those upgrades, with the \$1.5 million in funding.
-Andrew Leigh and I stood in Margaret Timpson Park just five weeks ago with Margaret Timpson's husband, Chris, and Andrew Leigh was able to confirm that the federal government would fund those upgrades.
+Andrew Leigh and I stood in Margaret Timpson Park just five weeks ago with Margaret Timpson's husband Chris, where Andrew Leigh was able to confirm that the federal government would fund those upgrades.
 That is terrific, particularly given Margaret Timpson's standing in the commonwealth government and what she did for women in the 80s and 90s.
-We now know with certainty that this lush, beautiful green space-that also has an incredible Bert Flugelman sculpture and shade sails, and is close to other amenities-will be upgraded with further amenities.
+We now know with certainty that this lush, beautiful green space-that also has an incredible Bert Flugelman sculpture and shade sails and is close to other amenities-is going to be upgraded with further amenities.

 Things have changed.
 The situation has changed, and I think we can have both-we can have a better park and we can also have some modest community housing.
-I absolutely appreciate Ms Clay's explanation, because she is right.
+So I absolutely appreciate Ms Clay's explanation, because she is right.
 I will stop reflecting any more on anyone else.

-MS BARRY (Ginninderra) (4.39): I want to thank everyone who has participated in this debate.
+MS BARRY (Ginninderra) (4.39)-in reply: I want to thank everyone who has participated in this debate.
 I thank Ms Clay for her engagement with my office.
-I thank the Independent members for their engagement and I also strongly thank my colleague for his support for this motion and for co-sponsoring this motion.
+I thank the independent members for their engagement and I also thank my colleague strongly for his support for this motion and for co-sponsoring this motion.

-What is clear today is that we have started the debate about the hole in the ground in Margaret Timpson Park.
-That debate has started, and I hope that something is done with the hole in the ground.
-We were hoping that an extension of the park would be done.
+I think what is clear today is that we all have started the debate about the hole in the ground in Margaret Timpson Park.
+That debate has started, and I hope that something is done to the hole in the ground.
+We were hoping that what would be done is an extension of the park.
 Unfortunately, that is not the agreement that has been reached today.
-While it is disappointing, I think there are some gains that have been made, in that we have started that conversation
+While it is disappointing, I think there are some gains to be had that we have started that conversation.

 I want to respond to what Ms Cheyne said and also reflect on what is missing.
 What is missing is public consultation on what should happen with the hole in the ground-not Margaret Timpson Park, but the hole in the ground.
-I think Ms Cheyne said that, when public consultation was done, it was done on the display homes-although I stand to be corrected.
+I think Ms Cheney said that, when public consultation was done, it was done on the display homes-though I stand to be corrected.
 Belconnen Community Council, as outlined by Mr Cain, has done public consultation, and that public consultation has revealed overwhelming support for the extension of the park to cater for the needs of the growing population in Belconnen.

-I think it is really important that the community has a say on what happens with the hole in the ground.
-If what that survey has revealed is any indication, it shows the overwhelming support for an extension of Margaret Timpson Park to the hole in the ground.
+I think it is really important that the community gets to have a say on what happens to the hole in the ground.
+If what that survey has revealed is any indication, it shows the overwhelming support for an extension of the Margaret Timpson Park and the hole in the ground.
 I urge the government to ask the community what they would really want to see that land used for.
-I urge the government to listen to the community's needs and expectations when deciding what to do with the hole in the ground and Margaret Timpson Park.
+I urge the government to listen to the community's needs and expectations when deciding what to do with the hole in the ground in Margaret Timpson Park.